jtillil/simpleRFNetwork/README.md

 R package for the master thesis of Johannes Tillil.
 Based upon the package simpleRF by Marvin N. Wright.
 Contains an implementation of RF that handles node splitting with a linear combination of multiple variables instead of a single one.
 Find example code for usage in the descriptions of the functions exported by this package.

 ### Publication
 To reproduce the results of "Tillil, Hu: Group-based random forest for disease module detection", run "MAIN.R" in the "/publication" folder.
-Due to the nature of the Boruta variable selection methods of and the unoptimized implementation in R, executing the entire code will take months.
+Due to the nature of the Boruta variable selection method to grow a larger number of forests and the unoptimized implementation in R, executing the entire code unparallelized will take months.
 Reproduction is recommended on a dedicated calculation server.

 To just reproduce the figures, run "generate_figures.R" in the "/publication" folder.
 All necessary output files are provided in "/publication/results".